fferdaus/MLPowerPerf/Groq/ResNet50/README.md

 # ResNet50 on Groq

-The power data for the ResNet50 benchmark was obtained from Groq’s private GitHub repository and [AI testbeds](https://www.alcf.anl.gov/alcf-ai-testbed) within ALCF.
+The ResNet50 benchmark was sourced from Groq’s private GitHub repository.

+The power data using 2 LPUs is obtained from [AI testbeds](https://www.alcf.anl.gov/alcf-ai-testbed) within ALCF and the power data using 8 LPUs is obtained from Groq.